 No fractional shares were issued as a result of the Reverse Stock Split.
 Instead, any fractional shares that would have resulted from the Reverse Stock Split were rounded up to the next whole number.
-As a result, total of 34,846 shares of Class A common stock were issued and total of 1,230,246 shares of Class A common stock were outstanding as of December 31, 2023.
+As a result, total of 34,846 shares of Class A common stock were issued and total of1,230,246 shares of Class A common stock were outstanding as of December 31, 2023.
 The Reverse Stock Split affects all stockholders uniformly and did not alter any stockholder's percentage interest in the Company's outstanding Common Stock, except for adjustments that may result from the treatment of fractional shares.
-The number of authorized shares of Class B common stock of the Company were not changed.
+The number of authorized shares of Common Stock of the Company and number of authorized shares of the Class B common stock of the Company were not changed.